poise/poise-service/README.md

 ```

 Unlike resource attributes, service options can be different for each provider.
-Not all providers support the same options so make sure to the check the
+Not all providers support the same options so make sure to check the
-documentation for each provider to see what options the use.
+documentation for each provider to see what options are available.

 ### `poise_service_options`